Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 1

+Recognize that a positive correlation coefficient means the variables tend to increase together, but it does not imply causation; correlation does not imply causation.

+Note that a correlation coefficient of zero means there is no linear relationship, but there could still be a non-linear relationship between the variables.

-Recall that the correlation coefficient, often denoted as \(r\), measures the strength and direction of a linear relationship between two variables.
+Conclude that the true statement is: 'The correlation coefficient measures the strength and direction of a linear relationship between two variables.'

 Watch next